traefik/hub-helm-chart/README.md

 ```bash
 helm uninstall hub-agent
 ```

-If hub-agent was install in a specific namespace
+If hub-agent was installed in a specific namespace

 ```bash
 helm uninstall hub-agent --namespace hub-namespace